xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

 ```
   - result: failed, it won't move at all.
 Maybe there's some clock issue in my implementation.

-  2. I decided to design the mechanism base on the fact that I can only get the information of "the current pixel", I adapted a method which is "record the last movement, once encounter block, cannot go further"
+  2. I decided to design the mechanism base on the fact that I can only get the information of "the current pixel", I adopted a method which is "record the last movement, once encounter block, cannot go further"
     - for example: if mario move forward and the next pixel is a blocking object, once it arrives the pixel, it cannot move forward again until it move backward
 ```
         if(block) begin //"lock"